sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

     #To display 3 rows
     restworkflowcontext.outDataFrame(9, "PySpark Dataframe", df, 3)

-Outputting Pandas Dataframe as Table
+Output Pandas Dataframe as Table
 +++++++++

 The below code outputs the contents of Pandas Dataframe to Fire Insights as a table.
 By deafult 10 rows will be displayed::